 You can also join tours which include bus transfers one way and a scenic flight in the other direction.
 These of course, cost much more but are a great way to shorten the day trip and also add a splurge item.

-Travelling as a family will add up, so the cheapest way to visit Milford Sound would be to hire a car for a day for around $50 NZD, then taking one of the boat cruises once you get there.
+Travelling as a family will add up, so the cheapest way to visit Milford Sound would be to hire a car for a day for around $50 NZD, then take one of the boat cruises once you get there.
 There are various boat cruises at Milford Sound, starting from around $60 – to $80 NZD per adult, with kids being around half this price.
-Click here for more information on the cruise only option.

 Despite the cost, a day trip to Milford Sound is definitely worth it and I highly recommend you factor it into your Queenstown budget.
 When we went, we decided to go the guided tour option so that neither of us had to drive and could both enjoy the scenery.